“Why is the fag following you? Oh my God, don’t tell me he has a crush on you! That’s hilarious!”

 “Come,” Deon said shortly and stood up.

-I let out a long, silent breath before I grabbed our bags and got up from my seat.
-He didn’t say a word before he started walking towards the sports hall.
-I followed him in silence, keeping my head down and trying to ignore the mean insults of other students.
+I let out a long, silent breath before I grabbed our bags and got up on my feet.
+He didn’t say a word when he started walking to the sports hall.
+I followed him in silence, keeping my head down and trying to ignore the mean insults thrown at me by the other students.

-Once we were behind the sports hall, and no one could see us, Deon grabbed his pack of smokes and lit one.
+Once we were behind the sports hall, and no one could see us, Deon grabbed his pack of smokes and lit one up.
 He leaned against the wall and turned to look at me.

 “Want one?” he asked.